 And Gnosis, the latest and fourth release of the Belgian band Saille, does exactly that.
 You really feel like moving down the hallway, beyond yonder red door, and down the dreaded stairs into the reeking darkness.

 Many Black Metal gigs drone you to death with this abyssal sound, subdued drums, and crabby rasps that really don’t raise any emotions.
 The dime-a-dozen variety pack with no allure, zing, or further interest.
 And those can – by that token – be dealt with one stroke.

 Now, Gnosis does definitely not fall into this category.
 Saille knocked exactly that additional amount of spice into their tune that the rebellious Forteresse never managed to deliver.
 Once you start on the record a delicious mélange of the ritualistic Darkend with a fair share of Dark Portrait starts to appear rapidly.

 And Saille like to knock about this very specific biblical landscape as the track Genesis 11;1-9 can attest.
-Only for that one Gnosis talks about Babel and its infamous tower.
+Only for that one Gnosis talks about Babel (or Babylon) and its infamous tower.

 Now, all of that dredging about long-forgotten myths centers around the theme.